yjjang/mongkie/docs/tutorial/import_expression.rst

   3. Click |pallet-icon| to show up a palette chooser.
   4. Select |ryb-icon| (Red-Yellow-Blue).
   5. Click |invert-icon| to map ``Red`` to the **maximum** and ``Blue`` to the **minimum** value.
-  6. Check |list-icon| to list names of nodes with their mapped colors ranked by values.
+  6. Check |list-icon| to show a list of node names with their mapped colors ranked by values.
   7. Click the **Apply** button.

 .. image:: ../images/log2fc_to_color.png